-Easy and delicious, this Roasted Beet Salad Recipe is filled with tender sweet beets, cherry tomatoes, macadamia nuts, and drizzled with a smooth and creamy homemade Miso Dressing.
+Easy and delicious, this Roasted Beet Salad Recipe is filled with tender sweet beets, cherry tomatoes, hazelnuts, and drizzled with a smooth and creamy homemade Miso Dressing.

 Beet Salads come in all shapes and sizes.
 From warm to cold, raw to roasted, vegan to loaded with tangy goat cheese, there is no shortage of beet salads to choose from.
 Incredibly nutrient-rich and naturally low in calories, beets are fast emerging as one of the hottest superfoods.

 This bright and colorful beet salad was inspired by my most recent batch of roasted Chioggia, red, and golden beets.
 Like a beautiful sunset, this easy, 10-minute salad is filled with all the shades of red, pink, yellow and orange.

 Tender and sweet, this delicious roasted beet salad is joined by sweet cherry tomatoes and crunchy hazelnuts and drizzled with a smooth, and extra creamy, homemade miso dressing.

 If you’re curious about the beets, don’t worry about finding all three colors.
 Just one color would be just fine.
 As a general rule, Chioggia beets (the light-colored red and white beets) are said to be the sweetest, while the golden beets are said to be the mildest in flavor.

 What about those hazelnuts?
 Do you love them as much as me?
 Because I go pretty crazy for these classicly chocolate-covered nuts.
 Not sure?
 Feel free to skip them and replace with your favorite alternatives, such as almonds or cashews.

 How to Roast Beets